 PLEASE NOTE that this gig is in an upstairs room with no disabled access.
 We do not guarantee a seat for every ticket holder, so if you need a seat we advise that you arrive early.

-Now you can buy The Blinkin’ Buzzards’ CD, packed with great tunes like Jigsaw Puzzle Blues, Blue Prelude, Humming Blues and Big Feet Rag.
+Now you can buy The Blinkin’ Buzzards’ CD, packed with great tunes like Jigsaw Puzzle Blues, Blue Prelude, Humming Blues and Big Feet Rag, at any of our gigs..